BEEF LIVER BALLS

 At least the kibble (grains) have had a lot of vitamins and minerals added to make them semi nutritious (but not as nutritious as a meat based diet)

-Quick change of diets can lead to diarrhoea and malnutrition.
+A quick change of diets can lead to diarrhoea and malnutrition.

-If you don't decrease your dogs regular food diet substantially when adding table scraps, then they can become obese.
+If you don't decrease your dog's regular food diet substantially when adding table scraps, then they can become obese.

 Many people may each think of feeding your dog a little scrap but it all adds up to a lot of extra food.